pingles/bandit/README.md

 (update-reward algo :arm1 0)
 ```

+## Algorithms

+As per the book, the following algorithms have been implemented so far:

+* Epsilon-Greedy
+* Softmax
+* UCB

 ## Performance

 ["Bandit Algorithms for Website Optimization"](http://shop.oreilly.com/product/0636920027393.do) uses Monte Carlo Simulation to measure the performance of the algorithms.
 These can be run using `clj-bandit.simulate/run-simulation`, and `./scripts/plot_results.r` will produce the following plots with ggplot2.